Canada

 You're right - it has nothing to do with the climate.
 More so - it would have been deadly for tulip bulbs if they were exposed to harsh and snowy winters in Ottawa Valley.

 When the Nazis invaded the Netherlands in 1940, the Dutch royal family sought shelter in London, UK where they formed a government in exile.
-As the Nazi's army advanced throughout the European continent, London itself was no longer a safe place.
+As the Nazi army advanced throughout the European continent, London itself was no longer a safe place.
 So the Dutch queen sent her only daughter Juliana with her husband Bernhard Friedrich Eberhard Leopold Julius Kurt Carl Gottfried Peter Graf von Biesterfeld (a German, by the way) and the two daughters Beatrix and Irene to Ottawa, Canada where they would have been until the Dutch occupation by the Nazis had been over.

 Ottawa turned out to be their home for the next almost five years until the Nazis surrendered in May 1945.

-Interestingly enough, the royal family lived a pretty ordinary life in Ottawa: princess Beatrix, who later became a queen, would attend a regular public school in Rockcliffe Park; Juliana's and Bernhard's third daughter was born in Ottawa Civic Hospital.
+Interestingly enough, the royal family lived a pretty ordinary life in Ottawa: Princess Beatrix, who later became a queen, would attend a regular public school in Rockcliffe Park; Juliana's and Bernhard's third daughter was born in Ottawa Civic Hospital.

 The following year, she sent another 20,000 tulips asking to plant them in front of the hospital where her daughter Margriet was born.
 She also promised (and kept the promise) to send tulips every year during her lifetime.